danelahman/higher-order-aeff-agda/README.md

 - The unicode symbols used in the source code have tested to display correctly with the DejaVu Sans Mono font.

+- The formalisation has the following structure:

   - `EffectAnnotations.agda` - effect annotations for signals and interrupt handlers

   - `Types.agda` - value, computation, and process types

   - `AEff.agda` - well-typed values, computations, and processes (we do not consider untyped terms)

   - `Renamings.agda` - renamings for values, computations, and processes

   - `Substitutions.agda` - substitutions for values, computations, and processes

   - `Preservation.agda` - small-step operational semantics for computations (also serves as a preservation proof)

   - `Progress.agda` - proof of progress for the small-step operational semantics of computations

   - `ProcessPreservation.agda` - small-step operational semantics for processes (also serves as a preservation proof)

   - `ProcessProgress.agda` - proof of progress for the small-step operational semantics of processes

   - `Finality.agda` - proof that the result forms of computations are final, i.e., they do not reduce further

   - `ProcessFinality.agda` - proof that the result forms of processes are final, i.e., they do not reduce further